tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 dvc add data/raw
 dvc push
 ```
+> **Info**: The files added with dvc should be Git-ignored, but adding it will create a reference with the ending .dvc (data/raw.dvc).
+Add and push the file to the Git remote at the end of this section.

 **Configure dvc.yaml**: Manually add your stages to the [dvc.yaml](../dvc.yaml) file:
-- Specify the command to execute the stage under `cmd:`.
+- `cmd:` Specify the command to run the stage.
-- Decide which dependencies should retrigger the stage on a change and add them to `deps:`.
+- `deps:` Decide which dependencies should launch the stage execution on a change.
-- Include the hyperparameters from params.yaml that should retrigger the stage on a change under `params:`.
+- `params:` Include the hyperparameters from [params.yaml](../params.yaml) that should launch the stage execution on a change.
-- Add output directories under `out:`
+- `out:` Add output directories.
-- The last stage should be left as `save_logs`, which will copy the experiment-specific logs to the DVC experiment branch before termination and push them to the remote.
+- The last stage should be left as `save_logs`, which will copy the logs to the DVC experiment branch before the experiment ends and push to the remote.
 > **Note**: The stage scripts should be able to recreate the output directories, because DVC will delete them at the beginning of each stage.
-**Test and Debug Locally**: If possible, test and debug the DVC pipeline with minimal examples on a local CPU or other available device using the `$ source exp_workflow.sh` command.
+**Test and Debug Locally**: Test and debug the DVC pipeline using the `source exp_workflow.sh` command with minimal examples on a local CPU or other available device.

 ### Commit your Changes